telerik/xaml-docs/controls/radnavigationview/features/hierarchy.md

 	}
 {{endregion}}

-> The Expanded/Collapsed event of RadNaviationViewItem is fired before the ItemExpanded/ItemCollapsed event of RadNavigationView.
+> The Expanded/Collapsed event of RadNavigationViewItem is fired before the ItemExpanded/ItemCollapsed event of RadNavigationView.

 ## Data Binding